xavierleune/aerospike-client-php/doc/aerospike_put.md

 ```

 **Aerospike::put()** will write a *record* with a given *key*, where the _record_
-is an associative array of bins and values.
+is an array of bins and values.
 The *ttl* parameter can be used to
 control the expiration of the record.

 By default the **Aerospike::put()** method behaves in a set-and-replace mode similar to
-associative array keys and values.
+array keys and values.
 This behavior can be modified using the
 *options* parameter.

 ## Parameters

 **key** the key under which to store the record.
-An associative array with keys 'ns','set','key'.
+An array with keys 'ns','set','key'.

-**record** the associative array of bins and values to write.
+**record** the array of bins and values to write.

 **ttl** the time-to-live in seconds for the record.